Sakhi-Learning-LLP/home-mate/README.md

 - Adding and viewing categories
 - Adding and viewing Items
 # Version 1.0.1
-- We are able to see items of a particular item on its own page.
+- We are able to see items of a particular category on its own page.